hturnbull93/portfolio/README.md

 Green.

 I refactored the guard statements to assign a variable link.
 The link variable is then wrapped with a span and the "." in the return statement.

+Went through and replaced a tags and Link components with SmartLinks where appropriate.
+This broke some tests so fixed those.

 <!-- Links -->